 You've worked hard to build a successful business.
 Over time, it has become a fixture, a source of pride, a constant in your family's lives.
 We know how you feel, Carolina Family Estate Planning's founder, Jackie Bedard, is also a business owner.
 If you're anything like Jackie, your business is probably always on your mind, but have you thought about what will happen when you are no longer there to run your business?

-Only a small percentage family-owned companies survive to be taken over by a family's next generation.
+Only a small percentage of family-owned companies survive to be taken over by a family's next generation.
 An even smaller percentage makes it to the third generation.
 A microscopic 3% of these businesses operate into the fourth generation and beyond.

 The reason: most business owners simply don't have an exit strategy.
 They are so caught up in the day-to-day business operations that they ignore estate planning responsibilities, which often results in unnecessary estate taxes that drain the life out of their businesses.
 Also, for whatever reason, they neglect to plan for a smooth transition to the next generation causing business operations to come to a grinding halt.